 2a.
-Content of AS Level in Mathematics B (MEI)
+Content of A Level in Mathematics B (H640)

-This AS level qualification builds on the skills, knowledge and understanding set out in the GCSE (9-1) subject content for mathematics for first teaching from 2015.
+This A level qualification builds on the skills, knowledge and understanding set out in the whole GCSE (9-1) subject content for mathematics for first teaching from 2015.

-AS Level Mathematics B (MEI) is a linear qualification, with no options.
-The content is listed below, under three areas.
+A Level Mathematics B (MEI) is a linear qualification, with no options.
+The content is listed below, under three areas:

-- Pure mathematics includes proof, algebra, graphs, an introduction to binomial expansions, trigonometry, logarithms, calculus and vectors - 2.
-Mechanics includes kinematics in 1 dimension, working with forces and Newton's laws - Statistics includes working with data from a sample to make inferences about a population, simple probability calculations, using the binomial distribution as a model and statistical hypothesis testing
+- Pure mathematics includes proof, algebra, graphs, sequences, trigonometry, logarithms, calculus and vectors - Mechanics includes kinematics, motion under gravity, working with forces including friction, Newton's laws and simple moments - Statistics includes working with data from a sample to make inferences about a population, probability calculations, using binomial and Normal distributions as models and statistical hypothesis testing.

-There will be two examination papers, at the end of the course, to assess all the content.
+There will be three examination papers, at the end of the course, to assess all the content:

-- Pure Mathematics and Mechanics (01), a 11⁄2 hour paper assessing pure mathematics and mechanics
+- Pure Mathematics and Mechanics (01), a 2 hour paper assessing pure mathematics and mechanics

 - Pure Mathematics and Statistics (02), a

-11⁄2 hour paper assessing pure mathematics
+2 hour paper assessing pure mathematics and statistics

-and statistics
+- Pure Mathematics and Comprehension (03), a

+2 hour paper assessing pure mathematics.

-Although the content is listed under three separate areas, links should also be made between pure mathematics and each of mechanics and statistics; some of the links which can be made are indicated in the notes in the detailed content.
+Although the content is listed under three separate areas, links should also be made between pure mathematics and each of mechanics and statistics; some of the links that can be made are indicated in the notes in the detailed content.